oashraf5/mod2-final-project/README.md

 My application: NBA player api

-Audience: someone who wants to know about an NBA basketball player and their stats
+Audience: Someone who wants to know about an NBA(National Basketball Associaction) player and their stats

-Reason for making this type of application: A faster way of finding out  an NBA player and the stats of an NBA player
+Reason for making this type of application: A faster way learning about NBA player and the stats of an NBA player

-Mission Statement: the goal of this site is to make it easier for fans to know the stats of NBA players.
+Mission Statement: The goal of this site is to make it easier for fans to know the stats of NBA players.
 Fans will be able to find stats of any NBA player in a faster way that is user-freindly.
-There will be a form similar to a search bar in which users can search up NBA players and then clck the "search" button to get the stats on the NBA player that they searched for.
+There will be a form similar to a search bar in which users can search up NBA players and then click the "search" button to get the stats on the NBA player that they searched for.

+Api I am using:

 ----------------------------------------------------------------------------------------------------------------------------------------